aleksandernitka/EyeTracking_Tobii_PsychoPy_IOHUB/README.md

 All the R function needs is the location of hdf5 files; it will get all the trials epoched and save output into a csv file.
 The output file may be quite big as it collects all trails for each participant; if your tracker is sampling at 300Hz that means that you can expect around 300 lines per second of tracking.

-The output data is a raw and unfiltered output which can be filtered by trail number.
-You can also use the trial number to get all other trial info that has not been passed to IOHUB
+The output data is a raw and unfiltered output which can be filtered by trail number and condition.
+You can also use the trial number to get all other trial info from the csv/xlsx PsychoPy output file.

+To process the HDF5 output files make sure that you follow the PsychoPy method described above, then:
+* Open the R file with R Studio.
+* Highlight all contents of that file and run it.
+* Then in Console: `tobii.extractor("~/path/to/all/HDF5files")` and press enter
+* Function will give you updates on which file it's currently processing and when it finishes.
+New csv files (one per subject) will be created in the same folder which you have specified above.